VisDunneRight/rel-diag_mturk/README.md

         sudo -u postgres psql
         ```

         Inside the `psql` shell set the password.
-Make sure to set your own value for `newPassword` before running:
+Make sure to set your own value for `NEWPASSWORD` before running:

         ```sql
-        ALTER USER postgres PASSWORD 'newPassword';
+        ALTER USER postgres PASSWORD 'NEWPASSWORD';
         ```

     4. Set up the postgres databases and user for the app.
 Still in the `psql` shell: